Jennifer Lawrence Is Now An Ice-Blonde Blonde

-Riawna Capri, JLawr's longtime hairstylist is the colorist behind the look — and Lawrence's last bout with a similar platinum blonde hue back in November, for the record.
-Not that you really need us to confirm that fact: This is Capri's signature not-quite-white, not-quite-blonde color she has given Julianne Hough and rocks herself, too.
+Riawna Capri, JLawr's longtime hairstylist is the colourist behind the look — and Lawrence's last bout with a similar platinum blonde hue back in November, for the record.
+Not that you really need us to confirm that fact: This is Capri's signature not-quite-white, not-quite-blonde colour she has given Julianne Hough and rocks herself, too.

 Want to try Capri's signature shade?
 Bring in a picture, obviously, and then stock your shower with a tinted shampoo.
 "With all the purple shampoos out there, maintaining the icy hue is easier than ever," Capri told us, noting that her pick is Unite's Blonda.